 A school-wide Wi-Fi network allows students to pursue independent learning activities, utilising the laptop computers and iPads available in all classrooms.
 Our Library complements the Information and Learning Technology program and our purpose built Science/Art and Music rooms provide students with the facilities to enhance great educational outcomes.

-Enrolment currently stands at 410 (K-6) with the majority of students coming from within our boundary.
+Enrolment currently stands at approximately 380 (K-6) with the majority of students coming from within our boundary.
 The school has a blend of teachers with varied experience and diverse expertise.
 We currently have specialist teaching in the areas of; music, library/technology, Science and Japanese as our Language other than English.
 An instrumental music, program facilitated by the School of Instrumental Music staff, includes options for Years 3 - 6 for strings, brass and piano.
 Students participate in, and perform publicly, within a school ensemble.

 There is a very active Parents and Citizens' Association developing social networks and with sub-committees managing such operations as the uniform shop, canteen and Safety House.
 A School Board oversees our planning processes and enables community members to have meaningful input into programs and direction.